 Community colleges and local business schools are an excellent way to get your foot in the door of the higher education community.
 It is easier to find entry-level positions because they are smaller, more local establishments.
 You may discover the culture at these schools more welcoming, which may help ease your transition into higher education teaching.

 4. Networking is the key to success

 As with all jobs, who you know can make all the difference in finding and landing a new job.
 Start networking as soon as possible with your colleagues and members of your professional organizations.
-You can also look to past teachers and professors, and anyone you may know in higher education.
+You can also look to past teachers and professors and anyone you may know in higher education.

 Make a LinkedIn profile and use this social network to help you find connections and research job opportunities.

-Colleges are looking for subject experts, experienced educators, and those with expertise in teaching and training adult learners.
+Colleges are looking for subject experts, experienced educators, and expertise in teaching and training adult learners.
 When targeting your job search, keep these aspects in mind to ensure a successful career transition to higher education.